DEFRA/delivery-group-governance/docs/governance-model.md

 Works with business to shape, set and prioritise outcomes.
 Develops and agrees the strategic roadmap for the delivery group to achieve these outcomes.

-Roles: Delivery group lead, lead product manager
+Roles: Delivery group lead, lead product manager, strategy lead, strategic engagement lead

 ### Technology